NICMx/rdap-server/migration.md

 # Conventions used in this document:

-The application: RedDog migration tool.
+The application: Red Dog migration tool.

 Main objects: Entity, Domain, Nameserver, IpNetwork, Autonomous System number.